Battle of Monte Cassino

 The Battle of Monte Cassino, also known as the Battle for Rome, was a series of four military assaults by the Allies against Axis forces in Italy during the Italian Campaign of World War II.
 The objective was to break through the Winter Line and facilitate an advance towards Rome.

 In the beginning of 1944, the western half of the Winter Line was anchored by German forces holding the Rapido-Gari, Liri, and Garigliano valleys and several surrounding peaks and ridges.
 Together, these features formed the Gustav Line.
 Monte Cassino, a historic hilltop abbey founded in 529 by Benedict of Nursia, dominated the nearby town of Cassino and the entrances to the Liri and Rapido valleys.
 Lying in a protected historic zone, it had been left unoccupied by the Germans, although they manned some positions set into the slopes below the abbey's walls.

 Repeated artillery attacks on assaulting allied troops caused their leaders to incorrectly conclude that the abbey was being used by the Germans as an observation post, at the very least.
 Fears escalated, along with casualties, and despite evidence, it was marked for destruction.
 On 15 February 1944, Allied bombers dropped 1,400 tonnes of high explosives, causing widespread damage.
 Fallschirmjäger forces occupied the area and established defensive positions amid the ruins.

 Between 17 January and 18 May, Monte Cassino and the Gustav Line defences were attacked on four occasions by Allied troops.
 On 16 May, soldiers from the Polish II Corps launched one of the final assaults on the German defensive position as part of a twenty-division assault along a thirty-two-kilometre front.
-On 18 May, the Polish flag and the British flag were raised over the ruins.
+During the final phase of the Battle of Monte Cassino, the first flag raised over the ruins of the Monte Cassino monastery on the 18th of May 1944, at 10.20am was the Polish flag.
+It was followed by the British flag shortly after.
 Following this Allied victory, the German Senger Line collapsed on 25 May, and the German defenders were driven from their positions.
-The capture of Monte Cassino resulted in 55,000 Allied casualties, with German losses estimated at around 20,000 killed and wounded.
+The final capture of Monte Cassino resulted in over 43,000 Allied casualties, with German losses estimated at around 51,000 killed and wounded.
+Total Allied casualties for the Cassino campaign, including the Battle for Anzio and the capture of Rome, were over 105,000, while Axis casualties were at least 80,000.
 The battle has been described as a Pyrrhic victory.